jurcello/aginun/README.md

 ## Run

-If you copied the `.env.example` file you are using the local hasura back end which needs te be started by running the command `npm run docker:run`.
+If you copied the `.env.example` file you are using the local hasura back end which needs te be started by running the command `npm run docker`.

 Once you started the local hasura backend and have installed tha application, you can run it with the command `npm start`.
 When the application is running, you can access it at [localhost:8080](http://localhost:8080).